 An onomatopoeia is a word whose sound is similar to the action it refers to, such as “buzz” or “hiss.”
 Using onomatopoetic words in a poem can help increase the sensory impact of the poem, creating vivid imagery because the words themselves evoke sounds as well as meaning.

 More than once, I have found myself writing a poem where I needed to rhyme letters of the alphabet, or numbers, or both.
-For example, my poems Swimming Ool and Alphabet Break both rhyme letters of the alphabet with one another.
+For example, my poems Swimming Ool, Alphabet Break, and The Man from Planet X all rhyme letters of the alphabet with one another.
 If you ever find yourself writing a poem where you are rhyming letters or numbers, this short list might be useful to you.

 Sometimes when you’re writing a rhyming poem, you may want to include a word or phrase that rhymes with itself, such as itsy-bitsy or super-duper.
-These are known “reduplicated” words or phrases.
+Also called “close rhymes,” these are what are known as “reduplicated” words or phrases.
 “Reduplication” is the term for words or phrases that are created by repeating sounds.
 Here is a list of rhyming reduplicated words and phrases that may come in handy to you sometime.

 fight or flight

 fun in the sun